French hypermarket chain Auchan expands foothold in Ukraine

-PARIS, June 20 Privately-held hypermarket operator Auchan Retail is stepping up its investments in Ukraine, with the acquisition of local retailer Karavan, the French company said on Tuesday.
+PARIS, June 20 (Reuters) - Privately-held hypermarket operator Auchan Retail is stepping up its investments in Ukraine, with the acquisition of local retailer Karavan, the French company said on Tuesday.

 The financial terms of the deal, which must be approved by anti-trust authorities, were not disclosed.